salesforcecli/plugin-dev/messages/plugin.generator.md

 # info.start

 Time to build an sf plugin!
-Version %s

 # question.internal